sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 RIPAS is EMPTY not RAM, which is the result of the previous RSI call from the realm.
 If the RIPAS has been changed from the RAM to EMPTY, the page cannot be used for DATA page, unless RMI_RTT_SET_RIPAS(RAM) is invoked for that page.
-Because realm wants to utilize the IPA whose ripas was changed from the RAM to EMPTY as the untrusted, host destroy the rtt of that ipa.
+Because realm does not want to utilize the IPA, host destroy the rtt of the ipa.
+See the two if statements.
+First condition checks the return value from the RMI.
+If the return value was RMI_SUCCESS which is zero, then the condition is true.
+Furthermore, it checks the requested ripas to be changed, if the ripas was set as empty, which is zero, then the condition passes and unmap the range.

 ```cpp
 void kvm_realm_unmap_range(struct kvm *kvm, unsigned long ipa, u64 size)